 The Tasmanian Government must develop a comprehensive feral deer management strategy that reduces the destructive impacts of deer and protects the environment and farmers.

-More than a million deer now trample Victoria’s national parks, high country, coastal country and the Mallee, and yet the Victorian government is yet to list them as a pest animal.
+More than a million deer now trample Victoria’s national parks, high country, coastal country and the Mallee.
+They are set to become one of Victoria’s most damaging pest animal invaders.